 For the first metric $d_1$, assume that the small group of voters lie at $x_1 = -1$ and the large group lie at $x_3 = 0$, as shown in Figure \ref{fig:lb-k-i1}.
 For the second metric $d_2$, place the small group at $x_3 = 0$ and the large group at $x_2 = 1$, as shown in Figure \ref{fig:lb-k-i2}.
-Note that in both metrics, the locations of voters are consistent with their preferences $\sigma$.
-Furthermore, the optimal committee in $\instance$ with metric $d_1$ contains $k$ alternatives from $S_a$, while the optimal committee in $\instance$ with metric $d_2$ consists of $k$ alternatives from $S_b$.
+Note that in both metrics, the locations of voters are consistent with their preferences $\succ$.
+Furthermore, the optimal committee in $\instance$ with metric $d_1$ contains $k$ candidates from $S_a$, while the optimal committee in $\instance$ with metric $d_2$ consists of $k$ candidates from $S_b$.

 Given this instance and the two metrics, we prove a lower bound on the distortion of any voting rule $f$.
-Let $S = f(\sigma)$ be the output committee selected by $f$.
-Assume that $S$ contains $r$ alternatives from $S_a$ and $k - r$ alternatives from $S_b$.
+Let $S = f(\succ)$ be the output committee selected by $f$.
+Assume that $S$ contains $r$ candidates from $S_a$ and $k - r$ candidates from $S_b$.
 One can observe that

-First, consider the case that $r \geq k + 1/2$.
+First, consider the case that $r \geq (k + 1)/2$.
 If $k$ is odd, $\alpha=1$.
 Therefore, considering even values of $n$, we have $n_1=n_2$.
 Thus,

 If $k$ is even, it implies that $r \geq k/2 + 1$.
 Therefore,

 Note that as $n \to\infty$, $8/n \to 0$.
 Thus, given an even value for $k$, no voting rule can achieve a distortion better than $1 + \sqrt{1 + 2/k}$, which is the desired lower bound.